Cyprus has low rates of Coronavirus

 Currently inaccessible due to lockdown!

-While we can walk our dogs close to home and take exercise near to our homes, we cannot go further afield to enjoy the beautiful Cyprus countryside like the Akamas peninsula.
-I am lucky to live in a rural area, so can still enjoy the beautiful spring flowers and marvel at the incoming migrating birds like rollers, swallows and beeaters.
-Those in apartments in cities do not have that luxury, so tensions are high.
+We could walk our dogs close to home and take exercise near to our homes, but we couldn't go further afield to enjoy the beautiful Cyprus countryside like the Akamas peninsula.
+We are lucky to live in a rural area, so could still enjoy the beautiful spring flowers and marvel at the incoming migrating birds like rollers, swallows and beeaters.
+Those in apartments in cities did not have that luxury, so tensions remained high, more so now in November when restrictions were re-imposed.

-But the majority of people are abiding by the rules, only going for essential trips like food shopping - where the usual 2m rules apply to get in and out of the shops - and we are fast getting on top of the virus.
+But the majority of people abided by the rules, only going for essential trips like food shopping - where the usual 2m rules apply to get in and out of the shops - and we did get on top of the virus very quickly.

 Importantly, the complete focus on track and trace has allowed the government to keep the public well informed and has embraced technology to let people know exactly where any new cases are.
 We are given daily updates on the number of new cases, any deaths due to Covid-19 and the origin of those new cases.

-That does mean that Cyprus can hope to be virus-free within a matter of weeks rather than months, allowing the residents to get back to some kind of normality, even though for those of us in the tourism trade, the new normal will be devoid of tourists for some time.
+Back in early summer, Cyprus was pretty much virus-free, allowing the residents to get back to some kind of normality, even though for those of us in the tourism trade, the new normal has been devoid of tourists for some time with numbers 85% down on last year.

 Pretty barn swallow - just arrived

-While lockdown here in Cyprus is tough, we are lucky to have the summer approaching and, as it does, the very real possibility that we will soon be free of coronavirus on the island.
-The government is currently testing at least 20,000 in the community targeting those working in supermarkets, kiosks and other essential workers that are regularly in contact with the public.
+While lockdown here in Cyprus was and is yet again very tough, we have been lucky to have a summer almost Covid-free.
+Back in June. the government tested at least 20,000 in the community targeting those working in supermarkets, kiosks and other essential workers that are regularly in contact with the public.

 Gorgeous pink lantana